halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 Since you got this far in my little rant, I guess I can explain the reasoning behind Soppo as a treat for you :3

 Go isn't very good.
 And I don't think just adding new features it will ever make it good.
-It has a very clear design goals.
+It has a very clear design goals, ones I don't agree with.

+So no, I don't think giving Go features from Rust will make me like the language, because if you're doing that, why shouldn't I just keep using Rust?
+All you're doing is confirming to me that Rust is the better language.

+Just taking features from other languages also isn't a good way of designing a language.
+You need a clear vision.

+I want Soppo to follow Go's vision, even if I think it's stupid and leads to a shit language.
+Okay shit is a bit harsh, I don't think Go is shit.
+I think it's a war crime against everything I love about programming.

+(THAT WAS A JOKE)

+Now obviously if what Soppo adds is actually in Go's vision, Go would have... you know, added it.
+So what I'm actually doing is pretending "type safety and developer ergonomics" are part of Go's vision and imagining what the Go devs would add in this unfortunately imaginary scenario.

+And I settled on "type safety and developer ergonomics" because that is what I think is missing from Go for me to actually want to use it.

+That being said, I'm not confident Soppo will make me want to use Go even if it achieves all its goals.
+As you know, it's a project built from pure hater energy, and once all the spite started to run out as I was in fact able to confirm "yeah I could do this better", what reasons do I have for doing this?

+Because at the end of the day, why not just use Rust?

+Well, I guess just for the fun of it.